The Human Deal: Is it time to revisit your employee value proposition?

 - Ensure holistic well-being by holding employees accountable for personalising well-being progress, encouraging mental health champions to hold honest conversations about mental well-being, and establishing clear dos and don’ts for how managers can support employee wellness.

 - Take action on shared purpose by establishing cross-organisational ownership of societal issue decision making, use peer coaching to hold employees accountable for taking personalized action on societal issues and prioritize societal issues aligned with the organisation’s goals.

 Updating your EVP helps to ensure alignment between employees’ needs and corporate strategy to ensure relevant, consistent messaging.
 With all the changes that have happened over the last 18 months, employees’ minds are racing, and understandably so.
 Employers should think about adjusting their thinking to focus on their employees because they are why you’re still in business.
 And when your employees are happy, recognized and engaged, this translates into better experiences for customers and your teams.

-We’ll be discussing key themes that employers should focus on to create an EVP relevant the workforce of today and the future, as part of a forthcoming virtual interactive forum series, with colleagues from the Empowering People Group.
-If you would like to register for the first session on 29th September at 9.30am, you can register here.
+We’re discussing key themes that employers should focus on to create an EVP relevant the workforce of today and the future, as part of a virtual interactive forum series, with colleagues from the Empowering People Group.
+You can watch the first forum on demand here, or register for the second forum in December here.